mishelashala/zettelkasten/sources/Red Famine. Stalin's War on Ukraine.md

 - Kyrydon, Alla.
 ‘Ruinuvannia kul’tovykh sporud (1920–1930-ti rr.): porushennia tradytsiinoï rytmolohiï prostoru’, Ukraïns’kyi Istorichnyi Zhurnal 22, no. 6 (2013), 91–102.

 - Kyrylenko, Vitalii Petrovych.
 ‘Holod 1921–1923 rokiv u pivdennii Ukraïni’, dissertation, Mykolaïvs’kyi Natsional’nyi Universytet imeni V. O. Sukhomlyns’koho, 2015.1

+- Lemkin, [[Raphael.
+Axis Rule in Occupied Europe]].
+Laws of Occupation – Analysis of Government – Proposals for Redress.
+Washington, D.C.: Carnegie Endowment for International Peace, 1944.

+——. [[Lemkin on Genocide]], ed.
+Steven Leonard Jacobs, Lanham, MD: Lexington Books, 2012.

+——.
+‘Soviet Genocide in the Ukraine’, unpublished talk, 1953, Raphael Lemkin Papers, New York Public Library, Manuscripts and Archives Division, Astor, Lenox and Tilden Foundations, Raphael Lemkin ZL-273.
+Reel 3.
+Available at https://www.uccla.ca/SOVIET_GENOCIDE_IN_THE_UKRAINE.pdf.

+- Lytvyn, V. M. et al., eds.
+Ukraïna: Politychna Istoriia XX pochatok-XXI stolittia.
+Kyiv: Parlaments’ke vydavnytstvo, 2007.

+- Mace, James. [[Communism and the Dilemmas of National Liberation.
+National Communism in Soviet Ukraine, 1918–1933]].
+Cambridge, MA: Harvard Ukrainian Research Institute, 1983.

+- Magocsi, Paul Robert. [[A History of Ukraine.
+The Land and its Peoples]], 2nd edn.
+Toronto: University of Toronto Press, 2010.

+- Marochko, Vasyl’, and Olha Movchan.
+Holodomor 1932–1933 rokiv v Ukraïni: khronika.
+Kyiv: Kyievo-Mohylians’ka Akademiia, 2008.

+- Marples, David. [[Holodomor.
+Causes of the Famine of 1932–1933 in Ukraine]].
+Saskatoon, Saskatchewan: Heritage Press, 2011.

+- Martin, Terry. ‘[[Famine Initiators and Directors.
+Personal Papers.
+The 1932–33 Ukrainian Terror.
+New Documentation on Surveillance and the Thought Process of Stalin]]’, in Famine-Genocide in Ukraine, 1932–33, ed.
+Isajiw W. Wsevolod.
+Toronto: Ukrainian Canadian Research and Documentation Centre, 2003.

+——. [[The Affirmative Action Empire.
+Nations and Nationalism in the Soviet Union, 1923–1939]].
+Ithaca, NY: Cornell University Press, 2001.

+- Maskudov, Sergei. ‘[[Victory over the Peasantry]]’, in [[Hunger by Design.
+The Great Ukrainian Famine and its Soviet Context]], ed.
+Halyna Hryn.
+Cambridge, MA: Harvard Ukrainian Research Institute, 2008.

+- Mattingly, D. ‘[[Idle, Drunk and Good-for-Nothing.
+Cultural Memory of the Holodomor Rank-and-File Perpetrators’]], in [[The Burden of Memory.
+History, Memory and Identity in Contemporary Ukraine]], eds.
+Anna Wylegała and Małgorzata Głowacka-Grajper.
+Bloomington, IN: Indiana University Press, 2017.

+- Medvedev, Roy Aleksandrovich. [[Let History Judge.
+The Origins and Consequences of Stalinism]], first published 1969, rev. and expanded edn, ed. and trans.
+George Shriver.
+Oxford: Oxford University Press, 1989.

+- Merridale, Catherine. [[Night of Stone.
+Death and Memory in Twentieth-Century Russia]].
+New York: Viking, 2001.

+——. ‘[[The 1937 Census and the Limits of Stalinist Rule]]’, The Historical Journal 39, no. 1 (1 March 1996).

+- Montefiore, Simon Sebag. [[Stalin.
+The Court of the Red Tsar]].
+New York: Knopf, 2004.

+——.
+The Romanovs.
+London: Weidenfeld and Nicolson, 2016.

+Motyl, Alexander.
+The Turn to the Right: The Ideological Origins and Development of Ukrainian

+Nationalism, 1919–1929.
+New York: Columbia University Press, 1980.
+Naimark, Norman M. Stalin’s Genocides.
+Princeton, NJ: Princeton University Press, 2010.
+Noll, Vil’iam.
+Transformatsiia hromadians’koho suspil’stva: Usna istoriia ukraïns’koï selians’koï

+kul’tury, 1920–30 rokiv.
+Kyiv: Rodovid, 1999.
+Osokina, Elena Aleksandrovna.
+Zoloto dlia industrializatsii: Torgsin.
+Moscow: ROSSPEN, 2009.
+——.
+Our Daily Bread: Socialist Distribution and the Art of Survival in Stalin’s Russia, 1927–1941,

+trans.
+Kate Transchel and Greta Bucher.
+London and New York: Routledge, 2005.
+Palij, Michael.
+The Anarchism of Nestor Makhno, 1918–1921: An Aspect of the Ukrainian Revolution.